specstoryai/awesome-software-composers/README.md

 > To be a software composer is to select, arrange and blend pre-existing components, libraries and APIs into a complete and expressive solution.

-Software composers use AI & LLM powered tools to move from concept to code to deployment expressively with natural language.
+Software composers use AI & LLM powered tools to move from idea -> code -> deployment quickly and expressively with natural language.
+For a longer introduction read [The Rise of the Software Composer](https://tolacapital.com/2024/11/13/the-rise-of-the-software-composer-a-new-era-of-software-creation).

 </td>
 <td width="40%">